apache/druid/docs/ingestion/automatic-compaction.md

   "skipOffsetFromLatest": "P1W",
 }
 ```
+`skipOffsetFromLatest` applies to cases in which your stream consistently ingests late arriving data.
+If your stream only occasionally ingests late arriving data, the auto-compaction system robustly compacts your data even without `skipOffsetFromLatest`.

 ### Update partitioning scheme

 For your `wikipedia` datasource, you want to optimize segment access when regularly ingesting data without compromising compute time when querying the data.
 Your ingestion spec for batch append uses [dynamic partitioning](../ingestion/native-batch.md#dynamic-partitioning) to optimize for write-time operations, while your stream ingestion partitioning is configured by the stream service.
 You want to implement auto-compaction to reorganize the data with a suitable read-time partitioning using [multi-dimension range partitioning](../ingestion/native-batch.md#multi-dimension-range-partitioning).
 Based on the dimensions frequently accessed in queries, you wish to partition on the following dimensions: `channel`, `countryName`, `namespace`.